04 Jan National park safety tips

 Despite our good fortune, parks, like other tourist destinations, do experience crime and accidents.
 People who regret their visits are either victims of poor judgment or simple fate – being in the wrong place at the wrong time.
 I don’t want to alarm you with this blog post; I’m merely offering some basic national park safety tips that could help make your vacation what you it should be – a great memory to cherish for a lifetime.

-- For Pete’s sake, follow the rules!
+For Pete’s sake, if there was one national park safety tips that tops them all – follow the rules!
 It seems that every year someone steps off the boardwalk in Yellowstone’s Geyser Basin and perishes by falling through a thin, thermal surface, despite the trail warning signs and park literature cautions.
 I try, but it’s very difficult to feel sorry for someone who ignores the safety information.

 My final national park safety advice: study your destinations in advance.
 Before a recent hiking trip in Saguaro National Park and the Sonoran Desert, I camped in front of my computer screen and researched all of its beauty and potential hazards.
 I arrived prepared.
 Nothing tragic occurred.
 And I left with only great memories.